 Better coverage of social risks and emerging issues, such as climate change

 Clarifying the criteria for use of borrower systems and frameworks

-The ESAM model policy recommends establishing clear requirements for the use of borrower systems and to provide adequate support to ensure that Borrowers are qualified to manage risks through use of those systems through program or framework lending.
+The ESAM policy recommended establishing clear requirements for the use of borrower systems and to provide adequate support to ensure that Borrowers are qualified to manage risks through use of those systems through program or framework lending.
 A core challenge to the use of borrower systems is agreeing upon a better definition of what an Environmental and Social Management System (ESMS) is, in order to more clearly establish baseline capacity and provide meaningful progress benchmarks.
 The ESAM proposal lists five broad ESMS capacity assessment criteria in Annex G as a possible template for improving conceptual clarity in this area.

 Top level eligibility screening criteria for a SESA of borrower systems and framework lending should include, but not be limited to, dealing well with corruption, transparency, and accountability, and that borrower standards applied for subproject investments are effectively equivalent to OP4.01, including application of an exclusion list.
-All high risk subprojects identified under borrower systems or framework lending and supported indirectly by a World Bank operation that do not meet proposed screening criteria should be treated as self-standing Category A investment operation.
-P4R operations should continue to exclude Category A activities.
+All high risk subprojects identified under borrower systems or framework lending and supported indirectly by a World Bank operation that do not meet proposed screening criteria should be treated as self-standing Category A investment operation. project for results (P4R) operations should continue to exclude Category A activities.